appsody/stacks/incubator/kitura/README.md

 ## Templates

 Templates are used to create your local project and start your development.
-The `default` template provides a simple application that hosts the Kitura landing page, and an example route on `/hello`, that returns a simple greeting.
+The `default` template provides a simple application that hosts the Kitura landing page, and an example route on `/hello`, which returns a simple greeting.

 ## Getting Started for a new Project